Mixelate/mix.js/README.md

 }
 ```
 You probably noticed that we store interactions in a context.
 We do this because there's some cool features that allow you to persist data along with a component id.
 This allows you to do some cool things like invite components that never expire and persist across restarts.
+We do this via an on-disk nosql database.
 ```typescript
     @ButtonCallback('my_button_id')
     public async handleMyButton(context: ButtonInteractionContext) {